aliasexo/fLock/README.md

-# fLock

-## fLock is a simple command-line executable that encrypts and decrypts directories and subdirectories from the chosen dir
+# fLock is a simple command-line executable that encrypts and decrypts directories and subdirectories from the chosen dir

 ## Usage:
 flock IV KEY encrypt|decrypt dir

 ## Iv & Key:
-DON'T use white spaces and special characters for the IV and KEY

-IV must be 16 characters long
+DON'T use white spaces and special characters for the IV and KEY\n IV must be 16 characters long

 KEY must be 32 characters long